-I am a fifth year PhD student in Computer Science at the University of Texas at Austin.
-My research focuses primarily on anonymity, censorship resistance, and general computer security.
+I was a PhD student in Computer Science at the University of Texas at Austin under Prof. Vitaly Shmatikov.
+My research focuses primarily on privacy, censorship resistance, and general computer security.
 I recieved my PhD in December 2016.
 Here is a LaTeX template for UT dissertations.

-In 2012, I had an internship at eBay's X.Commerce in Austin, TX.
-While there I worked in the XFabric team to help design and implement a business-class messaging infrastructure.
+In 2012, I had an internship at eBay/PayPal in Austin.
+I worked in their X.Commerce section to help design and implement a business-to-business messaging infrastructure.

 Supervising programming coursework for the entire incoming Cornell

 I have given a number of guest-lectures in various undergraduate and graduate courses on security and cryptography.